How to Prevent Structural Moisture in Roof Systems

 Frequently Asked Questions

-What is the most effective way to prevent roof condensation?
+What is the most effective way to prevent structural roof moisture?

 How often should roof systems be inspected?

-Most homes benefit from inspections twice per year, along with additional checks following major weather events or repairs.
+Most homes benefit from roof and attic checks twice per year, along with additional checks after major storms, heavy rain, ice buildup, roof repairs, or new attic insulation work.

 What humidity level helps prevent mold growth?